royalgraphx/SideswipeOnQEMU/README.md

 ```
 -----------------------------------------------------------------------------

-PROFIT !
+# PROFIT !
 =================
 <div align="center">
 <img src="https://github.com/royalgraphx/SideswipeOnQEMU/blob/main/img/profit.png?raw=true">
 </div>
 -----------------------------------------------------------------------------

+# post notes and future plans

 the changes made to qemu, system, and any other changes are specific to this repo.
 i wish no redistribution takes place. the scripts work because everything is condensed and made
 to work, the many workarounds and things I had to try for over a month to get this to work, was
 incredibly laborious and i'd like everything to stay here. no forks, no implementation outside
 of this enviroment, its specifically made to improve the lifes of those seeking to play Sideswipe.
 I have literally not tested any other games, if they work, great, but I broke things in order for
-them to work in sideswipe, and who knows how that affect other games or whatever you try outside of
+them to work in sideswipe, and who knows how that can affect other games or whatever you try outside of
 what I just mentioned above. thank you for attempting this if you did, and im here to help.

 you can ping me in the following server.